 And when you have people’s trust, they’re more willing to buy from you.

 Twitter, like every other online channel, offers plenty of opportunities for self-promotion and monetization.
-A balanced, proper use of the tool can help you grow your online presence and monetize your digital content.
+Balanced, proper use of the tool can help you grow your online presence and monetize your digital content.